rubanp/politics-primer/notes/main-script.md

 Socialism is the ideology that there should be social ownership of property.
 As we saw in the first section, there can be many different kinds of 'property'.
-In democracies, one way in which socialism takes places in the form of income redistribution to fund public services.
+In democracies, one way in which socialism takes places is in the form of income redistribution to fund public services.
 Wealthier individuals pay a greater proportion of their income than people who aren't as well as off, in the form of taxes.
 These taxes then go on to fund public services that everyone has access to, such as transport, healthcare and education.
-One reasoning behind this is not everyone is born with the same privileges and opportunities, and therefore redistribution is required so these people aren't deprived of their basic rights and freedoms.
-Meanwhile capitalism argues that this redistribution of income violates the most important right of all, that of freedom or liberty, and that the world is primarily meritocratic, that is privilege and power is gained by those on the basis of talent and effort.
-However socialists might argue that capitalism unfairly awards demand for the product rather than it's social value, for example that it is unfair that celebrities and athletes receive disproportionately high incomes, compared to say doctors or firefighters.
+One reasoning behind this is not everyone is born with the same privileges and opportunities, and therefore redistribution is required so no-one deprived of what is considered to be their basic rights and freedoms.
+Meanwhile capitalism argues that this redistribution of income violates the most important right of all, that of personal freedom or liberty, and that the world is primarily meritocratic, which means that privilege and power is gained by those on the basis of talent and effort, therefore it's fair.

-An important type of property that is at the centre of the socialism vs capitalism debate is the 'means of production'.
-This includes raw materials, factories and infrastructure.
+An important type of property that is at the centre of the socialism vs capitalism debate, is the 'means of production'.
+This includes raw materials, factories and infrastructure, throught products can be made and services can be provided.
 Proponents of capitalism argue that private ownership of the means of productions, creates innovation and economic growth, as different groups of people compete to create better products or provide better services utilising the means of production.
+This resulting improvement in the economy then benefits the whole population.
+A socialist criticism to this would be that this system prioritises profit over social good, and that demand for a product is not reflective of it's social value.
+They would say that it's unfair that celebrities and athletes receive disproportionately high incomes, compared to say doctors or firefighters.

-A socialist criticism to this would be that this system prioritises profit over social good and it creates a small capitalist class who then exploit the working class whose main property ownership is their own capacity to labour.
+Socialists might also argue that excessive private ownership creates a small capitalist class, who owns the means of production and who can then easily exploit the working class whose only real 'property ownership' is their own capacity to labour.
+Capitalists would say that a class system is inevitable as different people desire different things and you shouldn't infringe on an individuals freedom to purchase, own or exchange property.

-Communism can be thought of as a highly authoritarian form of socialism.
-This means that for example, rather than redistribution of income, there is complete equality of income with all wages set by the government, nearly all housing is public and appointed by the government and the state controls all major industries.
+\_Note: Economic systems and power structures have existed for a long time, but human rights as the freedoms that no policy can infringe has only started to develop and expand relatively recently in human history.
+For example, up until the early 1800s, slavery was common throughout the world, i.e., the ownership of people themselves as property, who are then employed in forced labour and forbidden to quit.

 Socialist and capitalist policies can exist anywhere on the power spectrum, making it possible to create a four axis graph, which gives a general idea as